About Us

 We are your security partner, and pledge to protect your technology investment in the long term.

-LEGIC Identsystems worldwide
+LEGIC worldwide

 Headquarters